onel0ck/grass-form-sybil/README.md

    - `proxies.txt`: Contains proxy addresses/ format http://login:password@ip:port only static
    - `referral_methods.txt`: Here write in a column the text that will send the code to the question: “Please explain your method of getting referrals?”
    - `additional_info.txt`: Here write in a column the text that will send the code to the question: “Why do you think your account was mislabeled as having abnormal network activity?”
+   - `config.py`: You can modify the `src/config.py` file to adjust timeouts, API keys, and other settings.
+   - api key capmonster is required

 5. Run the script:
    ```
    python src/run.py
    ```

-## Configuration

-You can modify the `src/config.py` file to adjust timeouts, API keys, and other settings.

 ## Results